The National Red List website is a global hub for national, sub-national, and regional Red Lists.

 Assessment rationale/justification

-This species is widespread in northeastern parts of the UAE and is assessed as Least Concern.
+This species is widespread in northeastern parts of the UAE.
+Whilst subpopulations might be impacted by grazing, it is thought that the species still qualifies as Least Concern.

 Year assessed